-Howard has been recognized as a leading antitrust lawyer by Best Lawyers in America, Chambers, Expert Guides to the World’s Leading Competition Lawyers, Super Lawyers, Who’s Who Legal: Competition, and Who’s Who Legal: Life Sciences, and has been recognized as a Client Service All-Star by BTI.
+Howard is recognized as a leading antitrust lawyer by Best Lawyers in America, Chambers USA, Euromoney’s Expert Guides to the World’s Leading Competition Lawyers, Super Lawyers, Who’s Who Legal: Competition, and has been recognized as a Client Service All-Star by BTI.

-Chambers has described Howard as "both knowledgeable and practical," "a well-respected antitrust counselor, particularly experienced in advising hi-tech companies on the intersection between antitrust and IP law" and “well regarded for his work on both the transactional and litigation side of antitrust matters.”
+Chambers has described Howard as "very practical and creative," “steady,” with “an excellent understanding of the inner workings of the FTC,” "a well-respected antitrust counselor, particularly experienced in advising hi-tech companies on the intersection between antitrust and IP law" and “well regarded for his work on both the transactional and litigation side of antitrust matters.”

 Howard is a graduate of Dartmouth College and Harvard Law School.
 When not helping clients, Howard can be found sailing, scuba diving, skiing, or traveling with his family.